gtxaspec/wz_mini_hacks/README.md

 ---

-Live stream from the local built-in RTSP server to youtube/twitch/facebook live.
+Live stream DIRECTLY from the camera's local RTSP server to youtube/twitch/facebook live.

-edit the file `wz_mini/usr/bin/rtmp-stream.sh` with your stream keys and then run `rtsmp-stream.sh <service>` to begin streaming.
-Experimental.
+Edit the file `wz_mini/bin/rtmp-stream.sh` with your stream keys and then run `rtsmp-stream.sh <service>` to begin streaming to your favorite service.

 ---

 ## Latest Updates

+* 06-04-22:  updated v2 kernel with fix for webcam mode on v2 camera's, working well now.
 * 05-31-22:  added kernel and initramfs configs to src dir, fixed old logs deleted on boot, save dmesg to log folder, upgrade script fixes, user selectable usb ethernet kernel modules in config.
 * 05-27-22:  update `rtmp-stream.sh`, update various system binaries.
 * 05-25-22:  usb direct mode and rndis are now supported on the v2 camera